CumulusNetworks/docs/content/cumulus-linux-42/_index.md

     old: true
 toc: 1
 ---
 NVIDIA® Cumulus Linux is the first full-featured Linux operating system for the networking industry.
-The {{<exlink url="https://www.debian.org/releases/buster/" text="Debian Buster" >}}-based, networking-focused distribution runs on hardware produced by a {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="broad partner ecosystem" >}}, ensuring unmatched customer choice regarding silicon, optics, cables, and systems.
+The {{<exlink url="https://www.debian.org/releases/buster/" text="Debian Buster" >}}-based, networking-focused distribution runs on hardware produced by a broad partner ecosystem, ensuring unmatched customer choice regarding silicon, optics, cables, and systems.

 This user guide provides in-depth documentation on the Cumulus Linux installation process, system configuration and management, network solutions, and monitoring and troubleshooting recommendations.
 In addition, the quick start guide provides an end-to-end setup process to get you started.